clevepl/aspen-book-list/readme.txt

 No, not yet; might be on the radar.

-= Why does the list not display within the editor?  =
+= Why does the list's contents not display within the block editor?  =

 Eventually.